m-tabarik/burpai/README.md

 ### Step 1: Download and Extract Burp Suite API JAR

 Download `burpsuite_community_v2_0_5.jar` from the Burp Suite website and place it in the `lib/` directory:
+File is not included here due to copyright issues you can download from portswigger.net works for both community and pro verions
 ```bash
 mkdir -p lib
 # Download from: https://portswigger.net/burp/communitydownload